hiddenbesidesone/gou-hydrogen/README.md

 npm create @shopify/hydrogen@latest -- --template demo-store
 ```

-Remember to update `.env` with your shop's domain and Storefront API token!
+Update `.env` with your shop's domain and Storefront API token!

 ## Building for production